rurre/PumkinsAvatarTools/README.md

 # PumkinsAvatarTools (BETA)
 An editor script that adds tools to help you setup avatars faster and easier.
 It includes a component copier that makes it a lot easier to reimport your avatars, and tools to make your thumbnails nicer.

 - To install head over to [releases](https://github.com/rurre/PumkinsAvatarTools/releases/) and grab the latest `unity package` at the bottom of the top post.
 Make sure you have the latest VRChat SDK and the right Unity version.
-If you do, just run the package to import it!
+If you do, just run the package to import it to your currently open project!

-- To launch the tool go to `Tools > Pumkin > Avatar Tools`
+- To launch the tool go to `Tools > Pumkin > Avatar Tools` in your Unity project.

 Also check out the new [Wiki](https://github.com/rurre/PumkinsAvatarTools/wiki) for a more detailed explanation of what everything does.
 (Not yet updated to v0.6)
 I now have a [Discord Server](https://discord.gg/7vyekJv)!
 Join it to stay up to date with this tool's updates.
 At least until I make an auto updater.